Debating between a king vs. queen bed? When it comes to mattresses, one size doesn’t necessarily fit all.

 Whether you’re leaning toward a king or queen bed, studies have shown that mattress comfort is directly linked to better sleep quality.
 That’s why you’ll want to consider which type of mattress will make you the most comfortable.

-If you’re looking for snooze-worthy comfort, the Nova Hybrid is a luxuriously plush mattress with seven zones of support to help keep your spine aligned, while the Wave Hybrid Mattress is engineered with continuous ergonomic zones and gel pods to help ease back pain.
+If you’re looking for snooze-worthy comfort, the Nova Hybrid is a soothing mattress with seven zones of support to help keep your spine aligned, while the Wave Hybrid Mattress is engineered with continuous ergonomic zones and gel pods to help ease back pain.

 While sleeping beside others might give you a better night’s rest, it can also impact the bed size you choose.
 Those sharing a mattress with a partner, children, or pets might want the added surface area of a king size bed.
 That way, no one is likely to feel cramped.